run-llama/chat-ui/examples/llamadeploy/chat/generic-ui/agentic-rag-llamacloud/README.md

-# LlamaIndex Workflow Example
+# LlamaDeploy + LlamaCloud + LlamaIndexServer Example

-This is a [LlamaIndex](https://www.llamaindex.ai/) project that using [Workflows](https://docs.llamaindex.ai/en/stable/understanding/workflows/) deployed with [LlamaDeploy](https://github.com/run-llama/llama_deploy).
+This is a [LlamaIndex](https://www.llamaindex.ai/) project that using [AgentWorkflows](https://docs.llamaindex.ai/en/stable/understanding/agent/) to deploy an agentic RAG with [LlamaDeploy](https://github.com/run-llama/llama_deploy) using an index hosted on [LlamaCloud](https://llamacloud.ai/).

 LlamaDeploy is a system for deploying and managing LlamaIndex workflows, while LlamaIndexServer provides a pre-built TypeScript server with an integrated chat UI that can connect directly to LlamaDeploy deployments.
-This example shows how you can quickly set up a complete chat application by combining these two technologies/
+This example shows how you can quickly set up a complete chat application by combining these two technologies.

 ## Prerequisites